-That, in a nutshell, is what’s so great about lifestyles accounts – it would very difficult for Tide or Michael’s to partner with, say, a beauty account.
-Or a pet account.
+That, in a nutshell, is what’s so great about lifestyles accounts - it would very difficult for Tide or Michael’s to partner with, say, a fashion influencer.
+Or a pet influencer.
 You get the picture.

 But like I said, there are plenty of other type of lifestyle influencers that lean in a different direction, such as a young adult hustling in the city.

 Their content may place more of an emphasis on balancing professional and personal lives, ideas to prevent burnout, etc. You can be sure that not as many moms follow this account.